AlonBilman/Task3-AI-course/README.md

 - Range: 50ms (fast) to 1000ms (slow)

 ### Patterns
-Select from 6 predefined patterns:
+Select from 6 predefined patterns (Glider is the default):
 - Glider
 - Pulsar
 - Heart